 Ibiza’s off-season runs from October to April.
 But Ibiza veterans understand that just because the crowds have left, it doesn’t mean the fun is over.
-In fact, many prefer the island at this time of year, when prices are cheaper, there are fewer crowds and there’s more time to interact with locals.
+In fact, many prefer the island at this time of year, when prices are cheaper, there are fewer tourists and there’s more time to interact with locals.

 Wellness retreats, hippy markets and coastal hikes… There’s no danger of being bored on the White Isle during winter.
 Here are some top activities that will keep you entertained long after the hordes of tourists have left: